Nilon123456789/Nilon123456789/README.md

 # 💫 About Me:
-🔭 I’m currently a student in computer sciences
+🔭 I’m currently a student in computer engineering

 🌱 I love to try different things and develop solutions to help others